Pleurotus parsonsiae: Microscopic characteristics

-Distribution, habitat & ecology
+Distribution, habitat and ecology

 This mushroom is saprobic on dead wood, preferring Sophora sp., Leptospermum scoparium, Eucalyptus sp., andCordyline australis.
 It is endemic to New Zealand.
 The phylogenetic research of Pleurotus genus has classified P. parsonsiae as incertae sedis with regards to clades and intersterility groups.

 Human impact

 This mushroom is edible and it can be cultivated.
 Grow kits and cultures are sold in New Zealand as an alternative to illegal invasive species of Pleurotus.